 Park entry fees of $24 per vehicle apply and can be paid at Service Tasmania in Whitemark.
 Annual pass holders, please bring your 'Annual all parks card' to Flinders Island.

-Nearest facilities are located 3.5km away at Trousers Point include toilets, drinking water (tank), free gas barbecues, picnic tables and campsites.
+The nearest facilities are located 3.5km away at Trousers Point including toilets, drinking water (tank), free gas barbecues, picnic tables and campsites.